Zum Hauptinhalt springen

 Israel’s Lord reviews Second Temple Jewish literature, finding that many texts describe a concept known as "two powers" in heaven.
 The two powers concept provides a helpful paradigm for reading New Testament texts and their varying depictions of Jesus as the "Lord" of Israel.

-Israel’s Lord addresses the nature of Jewish monotheism in the Second Temple period, especially in relation to a concept known as "two powers" in heaven.
-Wilhite and Winn review the various figures that were depicted as the second power in heaven, such as God's Word, God’s Wisdom, the Angel of the Lord, the Son of Man, and others.
-By establishing a set of criteria by which to evaluate whether ancient Jews from this period would consider a certain figure divine, the authors re-assess the various candidates, finding some, but not all, to be rightly described as the second power in heaven – that is, the figure who appeared in Israel’s scriptures and was also called YHWH.
-This two powers paradigm provides a way forward for studying this period in general and the rise of Christianity in particular.
-The debate about Jesus' divinity depends in large part on what options were available for the earliest Christians when considering his titles and status.
-Since a second power figure is found in a wide array of sources, the authors contend that this should inform any reading of New Testament texts and their varying depictions of Jesus as the "Lord" of Israel.
+Israel’s Lord: YHWH as “Two Powers” in Second Temple Literature addresses the nature of Jewish monotheism in Second Temple literature, advancing an argument that much of the literature reflects the existence of two powers in heaven that are both rightly understood as YHWH.
+To this end, Wilhite and Winn review various figures such God’s Word, God’s Wisdom, the Angel of the Lord, the Son of Man, and others that bear features closely associate with the God of Israel.
+Using criteria related to these features they argue that most, though not all, of these figures are rightly identified as the figure who appeared in Israel’s scriptures and was called YHWH.
+Such a “two powers” paradigm is relevant for understanding early Christian commitments regarding Jesus.
+The debate about Jesus’ divinity depends in large part on what options were available for the earliest Christians when considering his titles and status.
+The authors contend that with such a “two powers” paradigm available to the earliest Christians, it should inform any reading of New Testament texts and their varying depictions of Jesus as “Lord.”

 David Wilhite is professor of historical theology at Baylor University’s Truett Seminary.
-Adam Winn is professor of Christian studies at the University of Mary Hardin-Baylor.
+Adam Winn is professor and chair for the Department of Biblical and Religious Studies at Samford University.

 Chapter 1: Re-assessing Monotheism in Light of a Two Powers Paradigm